UmamiAppearance/contodo/README.md

 Resets the browser console to its default state.

 #### `applyCSS`
-Applies the build in CSS to document header if available and not already applied.
+Applies the build in CSS to the document header (if available and not already applied).
 This method is automatically getting called by [`createDocumentNode`](#createdocumentnode).

 #### `removeCSS`
 Removes former applied build in css.

 #### Api Reference
-Apart from `console.dir/dirxml` and `console.group` has all methods of a browsers console available **contodo**.
+Apart from `console.dir/dirxml` and `console.group` **contodo** has all methods of a browsers console available.
 A reference of those methods can be found [here](https://developer.mozilla.org/en-US/docs/Web/API/Console).

 ## Themes